influxdata/community-templates/speedtest/readme.md

 ## Setup Instructions

 General instructions on using InfluxDB Templates can be found in the [use a template](../docs/use_a_template.md) document.

     Telegraf Configuration requires the following environment variables
     - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your operator token to get started.
     - `INFLUX_ORG` - The name of your Organization.
     - `INFLUX_HOST` - The address of you InfluxDB

 In order to use this template, you must install speedtest-cli.
-If you're using Debian based distributions, you need to run <code>sudo apt install speedtest-cli</code>
+If you're using Debian based distributions, you need to run ```sudo apt install speedtest-cli```

 ## Contact